josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🐼_policing_an_unknown.md

 ---

-## 🎓 MOD-adjacent precedent and risk propagation
+## 🎓 MOD-Adjacent Precedent and Risk Propagation

 Where university campuses are informally treated as defence-adjacent or asset-sensitive space, a precedent is set.